Could your urinary tract infection be due to the fact that you are "pissed off?"

 The second destination was for my nephew’s wedding, and lots of Germans at a social gathering brings lots of beer.
 So the second set-up for the chronic dehydration for my husband was in place to contribute to the eventual urinary tract infection.

 The wedding was a welcome reprieve as all the activities were planned for us.
-I could just sit back and enjoy.
+I could just sit back and enjoy it all.
 The beer and the fun flowed.

 The third set up for the urinary tract infection: the long trans-Atlantic flight home.
 I tried to sleep on the flight home, and when I couldn’t, I pretended I was asleep.
 This way I didn’t have to deal with anyone.